tytydraco/yessleep/out/The_Horns_over_the_Pines.md

 That’s when I saw the horns.

 They were too tall.
 That’s the only way I can describe it.
 Antlers branch.
 Goat horns curl.
 These were long, smooth arcs that rose straight up, appearing like black silhouettes against the starry night.
-Below them I saw the rough figure of a deers face, obscured by the distance and dark.
+Below them I saw the rough figure of a deer-like face, obscured by the distance and dark.

 It took me a long time to fall asleep again, and the next morning I wonder if it was a dream.
 I went about my day, exploring the woods, albeit now with a certain degree of caution, reading books by the fireplace, and playing games till twelve o’ clock.
 The next night, my theory was disproven when I heard the guttural roars yet again.

 They weren’t constant.
 They came in intervals, spaced just far enough apart that my body never relaxed enough to fall intothe comforting embrace of sleep.
-Instead, I found myself holding my breath, wide awake, waiting for the next road.
+Instead, I found myself holding my breath, wide awake, waiting for the next roar.

 I shut off all the lights and didn’t dare to look out the windows for a long, long time.
 I gathered up the courage to look outside yet again only when the roars stopped.
-Tonight, the horned beast seemed to be moving.
+That nigh, the horned beast seemed to be moving.
 I could see the thing moving aimlessly along the treeline, until I saw it turn it heads in the direction of the cabin.
 My heart raced as it crawled up my neck.
 It almost stopped beating when I thought I noticed it lock eyes with me.
-I closed the curtains then and there, turning my back to the walls and burying my face in my knees, wishing my heart would calm the hell down.
+I closed the curtains then and there, turning my back to the walls and burying my face in my knees, wishing that I  could calm the hell down.

 I packed my stuff in the car before sunset today.
 I threw things in the back with haste and determination.
 I’d planned to spend the whole week here, so it took a while for me to pack up all of my fishing gear, hiking stuff, clothes, etcetera, even when racing against the clock.
 I kept telling myself I’d leave at first light.
-I didn’t want to drive those roads at night, not with that damn fog already thickening, let alone the fact that my my hands were still shaking from pure adrenaline and booze coursing through my blood vessels.
+I didn’t want to drive those roads at night, not with that damn fog already thickening, let alone the fact that my hands were still shaking from the pure adrenaline and booze coursing through my blood vessels.

 That was the mistake.
 I assumed distance mattered.
 I assumed whatever it was stayed in the hills, stayed out there.
 It wouldn’t needlessly pass it’s territory, right?
 I delusioned myself with this mantra.